salesforce/TaiChi/README.md

     ![Configuration](./readme/config.png)
     1. Let us dive deeper into some of the individual parameters and groups of parameters to understand why they are needed
         1. `bert-model` is for the pretrained tokenizer that we will be using to derive features from sequences
         2. `checkpoint_dir` is to save the model after training the model reformulating the classification task as an entailment prediction problem.
-We use `saved_model_path` for loading the trained model during evaluation.
-Therefore `checkpoint_dir` and `saved_model_path` are typically the same
+We use the same path for loading the trained model during evaluation as well.
         3. `train_data_path`, `test_data_path`, `ood_train_data_path` and `ood_test_data_path` are user defined paths for the model to know where to take the data from.
 One can see how the `save_dir` during the data sampling is used as input paths for our downstream classification task.
 One can adjust the paths per one’s convenience
         4. `pretrained_model_path` is self explanatory as we mention the pretrained model path we intend to use to reformulate and train again as an entailment prediction problem
         5. `save_result_fp` is the path to store the inference results in terms of threshold, in-domain accuracy, precision, recall, and f1 macro along with ood-recall in a `json` format